CPK Insurance

 Professional Liability Insurance in Springfield

-Professional Liability Insurance Risk Factors in Springfield
+About Professional Liability Insurance in Springfield, MO

 In Missouri, professional liability insurance is designed to respond when a client alleges that your professional services caused financial harm through negligence, an error, an omission, misrepresentation, or failure to perform as promised.
 The coverage is also commonly called errors and omissions insurance in Missouri or E&O insurance in Missouri, and it is built around client claims rather than physical loss.
 That means the policy is aimed at legal defense, settlements, and judgments tied to the professional work itself.
 For a Missouri business, the key coverage questions are whether the policy includes negligence claims coverage, defense costs coverage, settlements and judgments coverage, and breach of contract coverage when the contract dispute grows out of a professional service issue.

-Missouri does not provide a universal state-mandated professional liability minimum in the data provided, so requirements vary by industry, client contract, and business size.
+Missouri does not provide a universal state-mandated professional liability minimum, so requirements vary by industry, client contract, and business size.
 The Missouri Department of Commerce and Insurance regulates the market, and that makes policy wording, endorsements, and carrier filings important to review carefully.
 Because claims-made policies are common, Missouri buyers should pay close attention to the retroactive date and any tail coverage needs if they change insurers.
 Coverage can also vary based on endorsements, so a policy for a healthcare consultant in St. Louis may look different from one for an IT firm in Kansas City or an architect in Springfield.
 The practical takeaway is that the Missouri version of this coverage is less about a fixed state rule and more about matching the policy language to the services you actually provide.

 Coverage Included